I Religiously Use This Derm-Approved Butt Acne Routine All Summer Long

 If you’ve done all of the above to no avail, it might be time to consider getting laser hair removal, which will address the root cause of folliculitis: the hair follicle.
 “This is recommended for patients with recurrences not responding to treatment,” Dr. Houshmand adds.
 “This is not the first line for all patients.”

-How to Avoid Butt Hyperpigmentation
+How Do I Avoid Butt Hyperpigmentation?

 The same way that acne on your face can leave dark marks behind, folliculitis or butt acne can do the same to your butt cheeks.
 “You should never pop or pick,” warns Dr. Houshmand.
 “This can make the breakout worse and lead to scarring.”
-She also recommends steering clear of heavy oils, like coconut oil and olive oil, as they can clog pores and cause even more flare ups.
+She also recommends steering clear of heavy oils, like coconut oil and olive oil, as they can clog pores and cause even more flare-ups.

 It’s also important to use light pressure when cleansing the area.
 “Gentle exfoliation may be used intermittently,” says Dr. Zalka.
 “However, you should avoid vigorous scrubbing that can inflame the problem further.”